diegomrodrigues2/py_virtual_gpu/README.md

 # ... interact with the API/UI ...
 stop()
 ```
-This is helpful when running notebooks or experimenting in the Python REPL.
-The
-``start_background_dashboard`` helper launches both the FastAPI server and the
-React dashboard with a single call.
-If you only need the API server use
+This is useful when running notebooks or experimenting in the Python REPL. ``start_background_dashboard`` launches both the FastAPI server and the React dashboard with a single call.
+If you only need the API server use ``start_background_api`` instead.
-``start_background_api`` instead.

-## Setup de desenvolvimento
+## Development Setup

-Antes de executar a suíte de testes, instale o pacote com as dependências opcionais definidas em `[project.optional-dependencies]` do `pyproject.toml`:
+Before running the test suite install the package with the optional dependencies defined in `[project.optional-dependencies]` of `pyproject.toml`:

 ```bash
 pip install -e .[api]
 ```

-Em seguida instale os pacotes de desenvolvimento listados em `requirements.txt`:
+Then install the development packages listed in `requirements.txt`:

 ```bash
 pip install -r requirements.txt
 ```

-Por fim, rode a suíte de testes:
+Finally run the test suite:

 ```bash
 pytest
 ```

-## Contribuindo
+## Contributing

-Consulte [CONTRIBUTING.md](CONTRIBUTING.md) para mais detalhes de como contribuir.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.